2025–26 Indiana Hoosiers men's basketball team: Coaching changes

 On April 11, 2025, two more coaches' names were revealed: former IU assistant coach Kenny Johnson and Mike Bargen.
 Johnson was an assistant under Coach Tom Crean for two seasons 2012–13 and 2013–14.
 Since then, Johnson has been an assistant coach at multiple stops including Louisville, La Salle, Rhode Island, and most recently Georgetown.
 Per Alex Bozich from Inside the Hall, "Johnson has coached numerous NBA players including but not limited to Terry Rozier, Montrezl Harrell, Damion Lee, Jordan Nwora, Donovan Mitchell, Victor Oladipo, Cody Zeller, Noah Vonleh, Josh Hart and Jerami Grant.
 Johnson is known as a top recruiter on a national level and an elite talent developer.
 After surveying more than 60 collegiate coaches, ESPN Insider named Johnson as the nation's 10th-best recruiting assistant coach in a 2016 listing."

-Bargen comes to IU by way of Bradley University where he has been the associate head coach/assistant coach for the past 10 yrs, seven of which he worked alongside IU's assistant coach, Drew Adams.
-At this time, Bargen's official title has yet to be determined; however, he will not be an assistant coach.
+Bargen comes to IU by way of Bradley University, where he had been the associate head coach/assistant coach for the past ten years, seven of which he worked alongside IU's assistant coach, Drew Adams.
+At this time, Bargen's official title had yet to be determined; however, he will not be an assistant coach.

 A fourth assistant coach was officially announced on April 30, 2025: Rod Clark.
 Clark spent the last four seasons on the bench next to Rick Barnes as an assistant for the Tennessee Volunteers.
 Three of those years, he helped lead Tennessee to two Sweet Sixteen appearances and an Elite Eight.
 Also, every year at Tennessee Clark has been instrumental in getting at least one Volunteer drafted in the NBA.
 As a collegiate player, Clark started out at a junior college Neosho County Community College, next Redlands Community College, and then finished at Lindsey Wilson College, an NAIA school.